How to get Apple Watch Hermès Cuff Band look for less

 EternitizzzStrap leather watch cuff

-EternitizzzStrap leather watch cuff for the Apple Watch brings elegance similar to the Apple Watch Hermès, but at a fraction of the cost.
+EternitizzzStrap leather watch cuff for the Apple Watch brings elegance similar to the Apple Watch Hermès, but at a fraction of the cost at $128.

 Made by hand from soft French leather, the EternitizzzStrap cuff comes in classic brown with watch fittings available in silver, gray, black, gold, and rose gold.
 It fits the 42mm version of the Apple Watch only.